-&lt;sup>26 Note that the interval width of 5km and the maximal distance from a given transaction (40km) are chosen to achieve a balance between the spatial scale of the analysis and statistical significance.
-Overall, estimated distance-specific coefficients lose statistical significance with respect to those estimated using $z^{Gap}$ and $z^{Mism}$ without distinguishing for distance.
-This is because breaking down informational signals according to distance is statistically demanding along several dimensions.
-First, the sample size is about 10% smaller, as we do not observe an information signal in the defined distance intervals for all transacted properties.
-Second, the fact that we aggregate information signals within a distance interval reduces the signal variance in the regression sample.
-Third, the values of the informational signals according to different distances tend to be positively correlated with each other, thereby inflating standard errors.
+$^{^{26}}$ Note that the interval width of 5km and the maximal distance from a given transaction (40km) are chosen to achieve a balance between the spatial scale of the analysis and statistical significance.
+Overall, estimated distance-specific coefficients lose statistical significance with respect to those estimated using z^{Gap} and z^{Mism} without distinguishing for distance.
+This is because breaking down market signals according to distance is statistically demanding along several dimensions.
+First, the sample size is about 10% smaller, as we do not observe an market signal in the defined distance intervals for all transacted properties.
+Second, the fact that we aggregate market signals within a distance interval reduces the signal variance in the regression sample.
+Third, the values of the market signals according to different distances tend to be positively correlated with each other, thereby inflating standard errors.